 Above all, Mimi’s designs are stunning.
 More than simple advice for sewing tips and tricks, Mimi’s tutorials walk readers through the construction of gorgeous, stylish clothes that her 320,000 Instagram followers can’t find anywhere else.

-Mimi G is who you turn to when you want to transform your jeans into a skirt, refashion a sweatshirt into a spring top, or add compression mesh to your clothes.
+Mimi G is who you turn to when you want to transform your jeans into a skirt, refashion a sweatshirt into a spring top, or sewing a mesh dress.

 Her business model is also unique.
 She sells DIY fabric and tutorial packages on her site, and others (Sometimes sold co-branded with DIY brand Simplicity).
 Mimi G also holds an annual conference funded by a range of corporate sponsors.
 As if all that wasn’t impressive enough, she’s also recently launched an online sewing school, Sew it Academy.